isc-projects/bind9/doc/notes/notes-9.18.27.rst

 New Features
 ~~~~~~~~~~~~

-- A new option :any:`signatures-jitter` is added to :any:`dnssec-policy` to
+- A new option :any:`signatures-jitter` has been added to :any:`dnssec-policy`
-  spread out signature expiration times over a period of time. :gl:`#4554`
+  to allow signature expirations to be spread out over a period of time.
+  :gl:`#4554`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- DNSSEC signatures that are not valid because the current time falls outside the signature inception and expiration dates no longer count are skipped instead of causing instant validation failure. :gl:`#4586`
+- DNSSEC signatures that are not valid because the current time falls outside the signature inception and expiration dates are skipped instead of causing an immediate validation failure. :gl:`#4586`

 Known Issues
 ~~~~~~~~~~~~